brianboston/brianboston.github.io/index.md

 ---
 {% include figure.html image="https://brianboston.github.io/images/IMG_4722.jpg" position="right" width="400" height="800" %}

 My research is focused on using geophysical methods to study tectonics, volcanism, basin systems, and geologic hazards.
-I utilize active-source seismology along with other geophysical and geological data to investigate deformation at subduction zones and continental rifted margins.
+I utilize controlled-source seismology along with other geophysical and geological data to investigate deformation at subduction zones and continental rifted margins.

 I will moving to Auburn University this fall 2022 as an Assistant Professor in the Department of Geosciences.
 If you're interested in working with me as a graduate student (MS/PhD) or postdoctoral researcher, feel free to reach out to me by email to discuss future opportunities.